ashyrbaew/ashyrbaew/README.md

-- 💞️  I’m looking to collaborate on exciting projects to gain more experience
+- 💞️  I’m looking to collaborate on exciting projects
 - 📫  Reach me at ashyrbaew@gmail.com

 <!---